shane0/shane0.github.io/docs/bujo/02_February.md

 ### chatgtp

+- asking ai, will we live forever or wipe ourselves out? both are very likely lol
 - Reflecting on the unpredictable nature of death: Consider that death can happen at any moment, without warning, and that you are never truly secure.
 - wow... ok if I had to pick one of these, the best case scenario is losing my eyes!!!! wow lol
 - very stoic, but consider going blind vs losing your entire brain function?  or heart problems